multilang-depends/depends/README.md

 ### Output

 The output of *Depends* can be exported into 5 formats: json, xml, excel, dot, and plantuml.
-Due to the limitation of MS excel,  you can only export into a excel file if the number of elements is less than 256.)
+Due to the limitation of MS excel,  you can only export into an excel file if the number of elements is less than 256.)

 Dot files could be used to generate graphs using GraphViz (http://graphviz.org/).